jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 If the details you
 provided are valid,
 click the **Next** button.
-If they are not valid,
-you will have to review
-them and try again.
-When you click **Next**,
-you will see a new window
-asking you to create your [organization](/machine/web/creating-organization) and [group](/machine/web/groups).
+You will see a new window asking you to create your [organization](/machine/web/creating-organization) and [group](/machine/web/groups).
-Be sure to read the Terms of
-Service and Privacy Policy,
-after which you can tick the
-check box indicating you did so.

 ![Create Group](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_creating.png)